briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 6. He and Scott Fahlman (Common Lisp, Connectionist learning and reinvented the :)) argued to get Geoff Hinton, the god father of LLM AI, on CMU Faculty.
 And it was close. :)

-# PL Research with
+# PL Research At CMU
-1. Robert Harper - One of the top programming language semantics researchers.
-     Designed and proved the ML module system.
-Latest great result is a 'cublical' semantics for programming languages. :)
-2. Frank Pfenning - Logic programming, various PL semantics, Higher Order Abstract Syntax, proofs of programming semantics in logic frameworks.
-3. Peter Lee - Proof Carrying Code is amongst his best work, but not heavily used.
+1. Peter Lee - Proof Carrying Code is amongst his best work, but not heavily used.
    Now heads Microsoft Research Labs.
-Just did the best UW CSE guest lecture that I have ever seen.
+Just did the best UW CSE guest lecture that I have ever seen, we'll see a bit of it in a moment.
 4. Fox Project - could we use an advanced programming language for systems programming?
 5. FoxNet - we rebuild TCP/IP in SML and it was amazing.
 Lately referred to as "The Traditional Approach". :)
 6. My favorite part was making a DNS server that read just like the IETF standard (RFC).